How to become a learning organisation in summary:

-Things I have learnt so far this week: How to upload photographs to a new content management system, some interesting facts about how social media is affecting recruitment, that switching off my email alerts makes me 100% more productive… and it’s only Wednesday.
+Things I’ve learnt so far this week: How to upload photographs to a new content management system, some interesting facts about how social media is affecting recruitment, and that switching off my email alerts makes me 100% more productive… and it’s only Wednesday!

 There’s been an interesting debate in the HR press recently over whose responsibility it is to ensure this kind of ‘just-in-time’ learning takes place.
 Tesco Bank Chief Executive Benny Higgins, quoted in HR Grapevine, suggests that contrary to popular opinion, the buck doesn’t stop with HR.
 “It’s wrong to assume that it’s the job of HR to develop people, it’s not, it’s the job of HR to support the business in developing people,” he says.